DouglasRFLeite/DouglasDev/content/Blog/why-a-blog.md

 But aside from that, I used to write poems as a teenager (never shared them, though), fiction as a kid, and I loved crafting DnD campaigns in my early 20s.

-Technical writing found me around 2022, when I was trying to break into Data Science when kept saying, _"You need a Medium blog to share what you learn."_
+Technical writing found me around 2022, when I was trying to break into Data Science and everyone kept saying, _"You need a Medium blog to share what you learn."_

-Well, I’m not a Data Scientist.
+Well...
+I’m not a Data Scientist.

 Instead, I got into Software Engineering (I have a bachelor’s degree in Computer Engineering), and I love it.
 But that writing idea stuck with me.